-Blog Posts Tapping into the Personalization Trend: 5 Ways Your 3PL Can Help
+Blog Posts Tap into the Personalization Trend: 5 Ways Your 3PL Can Help

 Personalization can take many forms – everything from engraving a stethoscope to assembling beauty gift sets to personalizing the components of a subscription box.
-The goal is to set your company apart from the competition by offering your customers distinctive items that they cannot find elsewhere.
+The goal is to offer your customers distinctive items that they cannot find elsewhere.

 How Can a 3PL Help with Customization?

 As you might have guessed, personalizing products can be time consuming and labor intensive to handle on your own.
 A third-party fulfillment provider can be a valuable resource for these value-added services.
 Here are five ways a 3PL can help:

 1. Better manage inventory.
 With the ability to customize products, you’re able to stock fewer SKUs, thereby reducing the cost of carrying and managing inventory.
 For example, your 3PL might embroider names on jackets or add custom face plates to cell phones.
 By building “to order” instead of “to stock,” they can help you reduce production and inventory carrying costs.

 2. Improve responsiveness.
 Many companies find that delaying product configuration until the last possible moment allows them to be more responsive to customer demand.
 A 3PL offering value-added services at strategically located facilities near your end customers can deliver customized orders quickly.

 3. Eliminate overhead investment.
 The biggest pain points for personalization are space and labor.
 It can also be challenging to keep specialized equipment up to date.
 A third-party provider will have flexible space and staffing and state-of-the-art equipment, so you don’t have to make the associated overhead investment.